 Now, we want to insert a new row of data into this table.
 To do so, we can use Snowflake INSERT INTO command as follows:

-This will insert a new row in the students table with the specified student_id, first_name, last_name, grade, and major VALUES.
-As you can see, Snowflake INSERT INTO command is a simple and effective way to load data into a Snowflake table.
+values.
+As you can see, the Snowflake INSERT INTO command is a simple and effective way to load data into a Snowflake table.

 How Can I Check if Data Is Being Inserted Into a Table?

-After you use Snowflake INSERT INTO command to load data into a Snowflake table, you might want to verify that the data is being inserted correctly and accurately.
+After you use the Snowflake INSERT INTO command to load data into a Snowflake table, you might want to verify that the data is being inserted correctly and accurately.
 There are a few ways to do this, depending on your needs and preferences.

 1) Selecting from the Table